Gov. Sununu calls Trump "crazy" at political roast

-Republican New Hampshire Gov. Chris Sununu mocked former President Donald Trump‘s sanity at a political roast Saturday night, according to a wide range of national media outlets.
+Republican New Hampshire Gov. Chris Sununu mocked former President Donald Trump‘s sanity at a political roast Saturday night, according to various national media outlets.

 Sununu made the remarks at the annual spring dinner put on by the Gridiron Club, a private club in Washington D.C. of journalists that are based in the nation’s capital.
 Prominent political leaders from both major parties traditionally use the dinner to poke fun at themselves and each other.